3 Legit Ways to Get a Master's Degree for Free

 - You're generally expected work full-time while going to school.

 - You may have to pay taxes on the market value of the graduate-level tuition if it's over a certain amount.
 Our friend Liz discloses that she had to pay $13,500 in taxes during the two years it took her to earn her degree.
 The university deducted the money directly from her paycheck.

-4. Use your employer's higher education benefit
+3. Use your employer's higher education benefit

 Companies that have tuition reimbursement often have some stipulations, such as: